ibm-cloud-docs/CDN/feature-descriptions.md

 ## Path-based CDN mappings

 Your IBM Cloud CDN service can be restricted to a particular directory path on the Origin server by providing the path when creating the CDN.
 An end-user is allowed access only to those contents in that directory path.
-For example if a CDN `www.example.com` is created with Path `/videos`, it is accessible only via `www.example.com/videos/`.
+For example if a CDN `www.example.com` is created with Path `/videos`, it is accessible **only** through `www.example.com/videos/*`.

 ## Purge cached content